gurunandan-bhat/vernarch/content/regions/himalayas.md

 with monasteries perched on some of them.
 Another day’s trek from Padam is the historical Phugtal monastery, very picturesquely built inside a huge cave in a mountain with the houses of the monks all around it on a steep incline.
-{{< figure src="/images/regions/JK, Zanskar, Padam 01.png" caption="Houses at Padam, Zanskar.
-Houses in the vast amphitheatre of mountains as one reaches Padam.
+{{< figure src="/images/regions/JK, Zanskar, Padam 01.png" caption="**Houses at Padam, Zanskar** Houses in the vast amphitheatre of mountains as one reaches Padam.
 The style is typically Buddhist and simple, with tapering walls to add to their strength when under snow, when the flat rooftops are themain working areas." width="100%" class="essay-image" >}}
 The typical Buddhist house has a level roof that becomes the working area in the long snowbound winter and is also used for storage.
 The walls are of compacted mud with timber bonding for strength.
 Cantilevered wooden bay windows contrast with the mud walls,